La Copa Junior (2006)

 La Copa Junior (2006) (Spanish for "The Junior Cup") was a professional wrestling tournament produced and scripted by the Mexican wrestling promotion Consejo Mundial de Lucha Libre (CMLLl; Spanish "World Wrestling Council").
 The tournament took place on March 21, 2006 in Arena México in Mexico City, Mexico.
 CMLL's recurring La Copa Junior tournament featured second, third or fourth generation wrestlers completing against each other.
 The 2006 version of the La Copa Junior was the third tournament held by CMLL.
 Due to the fact that all 15 matches took place in one night all matches were under 10 minutes in length.
-The finals had Dos Caras Jr. defeat Héctor Garza in what was Garza's second La Copa Junior finale defeat.
+The finals had Dos Caras Jr. defeat Héctor Garza.